Electro707/ee-parts-database/README.md

   will use is Python.
 - Modularity: The core application will be made in such a way as to allow ease of adding new parameters for example.
   Mostly will be accomplished with configuration lists
-- Parameterization: This application will allow for parts to contain plenty of parameters (from a resistor's power dissipation to an ADCs sampling rate) to allow for easy sorting
+- ~~Parameterization: This application will allow for parts to contain plenty of parameters (from a resistor's power dissipation to an ADCs sampling rate) to allow for easy sorting~~
+  - Kind of.
+After more thought on the purpose of this project, the only components that really need parametrization are things like resistors, capacitors, etc. Things where the specific part number doesn't matter for a project.
+In contrast to a microcontroller, a project can't really say: I don't care which micro as long as it's 8-bits.
 - ~~Generic Parts: This database application will allow for the addition, interaction, and project management with parts that don't have a specific manufacturer, as well as allowing for projects to add generic components to their BOM.~~
-  - After some tought, it's best to keep the generic parts only for projects (where for a project we can have something like "I want a 4.7k resistor in a 0805 package, don't care about anything else)
+  - After some thought, it's best to keep the generic parts only for projects (where for a project we can have something like "I want a 4.7k resistor in a 0805 package, don't care about anything else)
 - Interoperability: This database specification will use a common database (MySQL/SQLite), and be documented so that migration from and away from this specific program shall be possible.